Tommy Edman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in the league.

-- The Pirates' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Pirates have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- The Pirates give up the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Pirates pitchers combine to allow 54 home runs (one per game), the fifth-fewest in the league.

-- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
-He has a 4.33 ERA in 52 2/3 innings pitched, with 36 strikeouts.
+- Ortiz (1-2 with a 4.35 ERA and 14 strikeouts in 20 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- His last time out came in relief on Sunday when the righty tossed two scoreless innings against the Seattle Mariners while allowing only one hit.
+- In his last outing on Sunday against the Seattle Mariners, the right-hander tossed five innings, giving up three earned runs while surrendering five hits.

-- The 23-year-old has amassed an ERA of 4.33, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .254 batting average against him.
+- The 24-year-old has an ERA of 4.35, with 6.1 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .286 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.